 Leaves: Green, almost triangular, toothed edges unless a cultivar,

-edible, said to have fragrance of black currents.
+edible, with a fragrance of black currents.

 Stems: No thorns, herbaceous.